carloshuertag/StringPrefixesNSuffixes/README.md

 # StringPrefixesNSuffixes
-Returns all the prefixes and suffixes from a given string
+Displays all the prefixes and suffixes from a given string